ambiguousname/jackbox-custom-content/Readme.md

 The program does this because that's what the folders Jackbox Party Pack 7 uses for each game are called.

+# Importing content

+As of right now, importing content requires you to manually look at each new piece of content and add it in.
+I have no idea when I'll change this.
+Alternatively, you could just copy someone else's Jackbox Party Pack 7 /game/ folder that contains the custom content.

+## Note on importing files

+The import content feature won't allow you to directly import any custom files, like .OGG files or .JPG files.
+To do that, you'll need to make a folder of all the custom files and then select them in the import dialogs that pop up.

 # Making custom responses to specific text for Quiplash 3:

 So, you may notice that in Quiplash 3 the announcer will sometimes react to a specific prompt.
 You can do this too!